 MOD AUS/BRU/CBG/FJI/INS/KIR/LAO/MLA/BRM/SLM/SMO/THA/TON/ TUV/VUT/VTN/93/1

-5.313A The band, or portions of the band 698-790 MHz, in Bangladesh, China, Korea (Rep. of), India, Japan, New Zealand, Pakistan, Papua New Guinea, Philippinesand Singapore are identified for use by these administrations wishing to implement International Mobile Telecommunications (IMT).
+5.313A The band, or portions of the band 698-790 MHz, in Australia, Bangladesh, Brunei Darussalam, Cambodia, China, Korea (Rep. of), Fiji, India, Indonesia, Japan, Kiribati, Lao P.D.R., Malaysia, Myanmar (Union of), New Zealand, Pakistan, Papua New Guinea, Philippines, Samoa, Solomon Islands, Singapore, Thailand, Tonga, Tuvalu, Vanuatu and Viet Nam are identified for use by these administrations wishing to implement International Mobile Telecommunications (IMT).
 This identification does not preclude the use of these bands by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
 In China, the use of IMT in this band will not start until 2015.
-(WRC-12)
+(WRC-15)

 Reasons: To identify IMT within the band 698-790 MHz in countries of Australia, Brunei Darussalam, Cambodia, Fiji, Indonesia, Kiribati, Lao P.D.R., Malaysia, Myanmar, Samoa, Solomon Islands, Thailand, Tonga, Tuvalu, Vanuatu and Viet Nam.